-The dynamic Texas Rangers pitcher was named as a finalist for the AL Rookie of the Year award, along with Yoenis Cespedes and Mike Trout.
+Texas Rangers pitcher Yu Darvish has been named a finalist for the 2012 American League Rookie of the Year award, selected each year by the BBWAA.

 The 26-year-old Darvish signed with the Rangers in the offseason for six years and $56 million, after Texas had paid more than a $50 million posting fee for the right to negotiate with the Japanese pitcher.
 Darvish started the season hot with a 2.18 ERA and 33 strikeouts in five games, but struggled as the season continued.
 The Rangers pitcher was just 1-3 in July, with a 5.74 ERA in four starts while dealing with command issues.